HemantKs-Kore/documentation/findly-builder/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Run   `npm run-script ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-    Use the `--prod` flag for a production build.
-    Use the `--c` flag for environment
-        value can be [qa | qa1 | prod]
-        Ex:npm run-script ng build -- --prod --c=qa
-           '--' to pass args from npm run-script to command line

 ## Running unit tests